janaagaard75/desert-walk-solitaire/README.md

 ## TODO

-- Switch to easy-mode, for testing purpose.
+- Hidden switch to easy-mode, for testing purpose.
 - Include number of card values in send JSON.
 - Game lost screen.
-- Glow on pressable icons.
-- Highlight the restart button more when the game has been won or lost.
-White, but without a shadow when it's just clickable?
 - Animate the cards when they are dealt.
-- Small animation when a card is moved into the correct position.
-Could be a small shine effect like the one on records in the Moves app.
-Pixel art example: <https://i.imgur.com/oLmT5Ot.gif>.
 - Draw the numbers on the cards using a custom font or SVGs to make sure they look alike on both platforms.
 - Redesign the cards.
   - Remove the small suits and use the whole card for the number and the suit.